How To Sell Audiobooks Online and Make Money From Your Voice

 Upload free chapters to YouTube

-YouTube is a great place to build an audience.
+YouTube is a VERY good way to build an audience.

-Sign up for an account and upload videos to share the first few chapters of your audiobook for free, making sure to use a keyword-rich description and tags to help with discovery.
+Create an account and upload videos featuring the first few chapters of your audiobook for free.
+Use keyword-rich titles, descriptions, and tags so people can find your content.
+All the usual stuff.

-Remember to place a link to your product page in the description and add a CTA (call-to-action) on-screen inviting listeners who want to hear more to click the link and buy the full version.
+The most important thing?
+Always include a link to your product page in the description and add an on-screen call-to-action inviting viewers to buy the full audiobook.

 Post excerpts on TikTok